 For a better appreciation of who and what the Filipino is one has to decipher the Filipino psyche and identify the factors that contributed to its formation.
 An in-depth analysis of the character of these people would require a thorough examination of their history and racial origins.
-The Filipino cannot be figured out by establishing assumptions based on stereotyping and by magnifying him using a supremacist lens.
+The Filipinos cannot be figured out by establishing assumptions based on stereotyping and by magnifying them using a supremacist lens.

-The pre-colonial Filipino was a race whose culture and genetic pool was a mix of Negrito, Indones, Malay, Arab, Hindu and Chinese and whose spirit was either strengthened or weakened by the geographics of the island nation and its corresponding climate.
+The pre-colonial Filipino was a race whose culture and the genetic pool was a mix of Negrito, Indones, Malay, Arab, Hindu, and Chinese and whose spirit was either strengthened or weakened by the geographics of the island nation and its corresponding climate.
 There was a genetic and cultural identity flourishing in this part of Southeast Asia before the Portuguese explorer Magellan and his Spanish expedition landed in Mactan in 1521.
-There was a national identity and character evolving when the Spaniards, led by Miguel Lopez De Legazpi, came back in 1565 to establish a stronghold in what the Europeans would later on call “Las Islas Filipinas.”
+There was a national identity evolving when the Spaniards, led by Miguel Lopez De Legazpi, came back in 1565 to establish a stronghold in what the Europeans would later on call “Las Islas Filipinas.”

 For 333 years that the Filipinos were under the mercy of the Spanish conquistadors.
 There were pocket revolts the Filipinos staged in different parts of the country to overthrow the invaders from the Iberian Peninsula but were quelled.
 The most significant of those uprisings was that one led by Francisco Dagohoy in Bohol that lasted for more than 80 years (1744-1829).
-Those attempts to vanquish the conquerors from Spain did not succeed because of the following: they were lacking in national character; based on limited geographical scales; and caused by non-encompassing issues.
+Those attempts to vanquish the conquerors from Spain did not succeed because of the following: they were lacking in national character; they were based on limited geographical scales; and they were caused by non-encompassing issues.
 It was only the 1896 revolution that succeeded which eventually led to the declaration of Philippine independence in 1898.

 But it was short-lived.

-The Americans who the Filipinos thought came to help them establish a republic had other agenda.
+The Americans who the Filipinos thought came to help them establish a republic had other agendas.
 They duped Emilio Aguinaldo, the leader of the revolt against Spain, into believing that they didn’t need any colony and that they came to free the natives from the yoke of Spain.
 Then, the Filipinos watched helplessly as the Spaniards, too proud to accept defeat in the hands of the Indios they enslaved for centuries, surrendered to the Americans instead and was paid $20,000,000 for all the improvements they made in the Philippine islands during their colonial rule.
 That’s one of the conditions set in the Treaty of Paris in 1898 which the two countries concluded without concurring with the Filipino people.

 It was a painful experience for the Filipinos.
 After centuries of struggle against Spain they finally had a chance to chart their own destiny as a nation.
-But the Americans stood on their way.
+But the Americans stood in their way.
 The Filipinos had to continue their search for that elusive freedom.